-void addStreamEventListener(String targetURL, String eventName,

-EventListener listener)

-Description Add a listener for the specified DSM-CC stream event. carrying a strea When a broadcaster transmits an identical instance of the MPEG private data section carrying a stream event descriptor (including the version number), only one StreamEvent event shall be dispatched. different versio dcaster transmits different events using the same event name id (i.e. with ion numbers), one StreamEvent event shall be dispatched for each different descriptor received.
-An event shall also be dispatched in case of error.
+void addStr reamEventListe ner(String targetURL, String eventName, EventListener listener) Description Add a listener for the specified DSM-CC stream event.
+When a broadcaster transmits an identical instance of the MPEG private data section carrying a stream event descriptor (including the version number), only one streamEvent event shall be dispatched.
+When a broadcaster transmits different events using the same event name id (i.e. with different version numbers), one streamEvent event shall be dispatched for each different stream event descriptor received.
+An event sha I also be dispatched in case of error.
 Listeners can only be added while the video/broadcast object is in the Presenting or Stopped states.
-Calls to this function when the video/broadcast object is in other states shall have no effect.
-The terminal shall automatically unregister all listeners on the video/broadcast object in the following cases: A transition to the Unrealized state (e.g. when becoming broadcast- independent).
-Listeners are n sition to the Connecting state that is due to a channel change. ot unregistered when transitioning to the Connecting state due to a that does not result in a change of channel.
-Arguments targetURL The URL of the DSM-CC StreamEvent object or an HTTP or HTTPS URL referring to an XML event description file (as defined in clause 8.2 of TS 102 809 [3]) describing the event. eventName The name of the event (of the DSM-CC StreamEvent object) that shall be subscribed to. listener The listener for the event.
+Calls to this function when the video/broadcast object is in other state shall have no effect.
+The terminal shall automatically unregister all listeners on the video/broadcast obj A transition to the Unrealized state (e.g. when becoming broadcast-independent).
+A transition to the Connecting state that is due to a channel change.
+Listeners are not unregistered when transitioning to the Connecting state due to a transient error that does not result in a change of channel.
+Arguments targetURL The URL of the DSM-CC StreamEvent object or an HTTP or HTTPS URL referring to an XML event description file (as defined in clause 8.2 of ETSI TS 102 809 [3]) and profiled in section 7.2.4 describing the event. eventName The name of the event (of the DSM-CC streamEvent object) that shall be subscribed to.
+1 listener The listener for the event.